The world's GREATEST desserts – how many British favourites made the list?

 Volha Zvonik/Shutterstock

-The Pavlova was named after the famed ballerina Anna Pavlova when she toured Australia and New Zealand, though neither country can agree about which side of the Tasman Sea it was invented on.
-The dessert is all texture, with a base of meringue, made with egg whites beaten with caster sugar, lemon juice, cornflour and vanilla.
-This is baked low and slow to create a dessert with a crisp, crunchy outside and marshmallow-like centre.
-To finish, it's topped with fruit such as kiwi, mango or berries.
+The Pavlova was named for the famed ballerina Anna Pavlova when she toured Australia and New Zealand, though neither country can agree about which side of the Tasman Sea it was invented on.
+Pavlova is all about texture, with a base of meringue made by beating egg whites with caster sugar, lemon juice, cornflour and vanilla.
+The meringue is baked low and slow to create a dessert with a crispy, crunchy outside and marshmallow-like centre.
+To finish, it's topped with cream and fresh fruit such as kiwi, mango or berries.

 20. Brownies, USA